 [Clause 7 amended by No. 58 of 2010 s.
 176.]

-8. Disqualification of bodies corporate
+8. Bodies corporate, disqualification of

 The Commissioner shall not grant a licence on the application of a body corporate if —

-(a) any director of the body corporate would have been disqualified under clause 7 from obtaining a licence in his own right if the application had been made by him;
+(a) any director of the body corporate would have been disqualified under clause 7 from obtaining a licence in his own right if the application had been made by him; or

 (b) within the period of 5 years immediately preceding the date of the application a business licence held by the applicant has been suspended or cancelled by reason of any offence or misconduct connected with the operation of the business carried on pursuant to the licence; or